 For details on the techniques you can use to make lawn care easier and more effective, see our article on organic lawn care tips >>

-Is Organic Lawn Care Better Than Conventional/Synthetic?
+Is Organic Lawn Care better than conventional lawn service?

 The answer depends on what you mean by “better”.

 For example, synthetic fertilizers feed plants directly and so are taken up quickly, resulting in a rapid improvement in the color of your lawn.
 On the other hand, much of this fertilizer doesn’t reach the plants – instead, it runs off into lakes, streams, the ocean, and groundwater.
+The EPA estimates that roughly 70 million pounds of pesticides drift from their intended target every year.

 Organic lawn fertilizer feeds the soil instead, improving soil health by encouraging the growth of beneficial organisms.
 This, in turn, improves the health of lawn grasses, leading to stronger, more disease- and pest-resistant turf.